8cesar/eks-pulumi/README.md

 ### Infrastructure

-Composed of 4 resources:
+Composed of 5 resources:

+1. Alert rules
-1. Logic Apps
+2. Logic Apps
-2. Action groups
+3. Action groups
-3. API connections
+4. API connections
-4. Microsoft.Insights activityLogAlerts (for the service health alerts in a resource's activity log)
+5. Microsoft.Insights activityLogAlerts (for the service health alerts in a resource's activity log)

 The Logic Apps do the heavy lifting of parsing the alert to determine the MS Teams channel it should be sent to - either a team channel or the Severity 0/1 team-independent channels.

 Action groups define a list of actions to execute when an alert is triggered.
 In our case, there is only one defined action: send alerts to MS Teams and the devops@greenflux.com shared mailbox (as a backup in case Teams goes down).

 The API connections are used to connect the Logic Apps to MS Teams.

+### Flow

+The [Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/overview) retrieves metrics from Azure resources.
+Our alert rules poll Azure Monitor (at intervals we specify) for metrics.
+If the metric for a particular resource meets our selected threshold, the azure alert uses an action group to send the Azure Monitor data to our aforementioned logic apps.
+The logic apps determine where to send the alert to based on severity, team tag, and alert status.
+Then, using the API connection to Teams, the logic apps send the alert to the proper Teams channel.

 <!-- #### Logic Apps in-depth